 What is Linux?

-Just like Windows XP, Windows 7, Windows 8, and Mac OS X, Linux is an operating system.
+Just like Windows, iOS, and Mac OS, Linux is an operating system.
+In fact, one of the most popular platforms on the planet, Android, is powered by the Linux operating system.
 An operating system is software that manages all of the hardware resources associated with your desktop or laptop.
-To put it simply – the operating system manages the communication between your software and your hardware.
-Without the operating system (often referred to as the “OS”), the software wouldn’t function.
+To put it simply, the operating system manages the communication between your software and your hardware.
+Without the operating system (OS), the software wouldn’t function.

-The kernel: This is the one piece of the whole that is actually called “Linux”.
+- Kernel – This is the one piece of the whole that is actually called ‘Linux’.
 The kernel is the core of the system and manages the CPU, memory, and peripheral devices.
-The kernel is the “lowest” level of the OS.
+The kernel is the lowest level of the OS.

-Desktop Environment: This is the piece of the puzzle that the users actually interact with.
-There are many desktop environments to choose from (Unity, GNOME, Cinnamon, Enlightenment, KDE, XFCE, etc).
-Each desktop environment includes built-in applications (such as file managers, configuration tools, web browsers, games, etc).
+- Desktop environment – This is the piece that the users actually interact with.
+There are many desktop environments to choose from (GNOME, Cinnamon, Mate, Pantheon, Enlightenment, KDE, Xfce, etc.).
+Each desktop environment includes built-in applications (such as file managers, configuration tools, web browsers, and games).

-Applications: Desktop environments do not offer the full array of apps.
-Just like Windows and Mac, Linux offers thousands upon thousands of high-quality software titles that can be easily found and installed.
-Most modern Linux distributions (more on this in a moment) include App Store-like tools that centralize and simplify application installation.
-For example: Ubuntu Linux has the Ubuntu Software Center (Figure 1) which allows you to quickly search among the thousands of apps and install them from one centralized location.
+- Applications – Desktop environments do not offer the full array of apps.
+Just like Windows and macOS, Linux offers thousands upon thousands of high-quality software titles that can be easily found and installed.
+Most modern Linux distributions (more on this below) include App Store-like tools that centralize and simplify application installation.
+For example, Ubuntu Linux has the Ubuntu Software Center (a rebrand of GNOME Software) which allows you to quickly search among the thousands of apps and install them from one centralized location.

 Why use Linux?

-If you struggle with the above, and want to free yourself from the constant fear of losing data or having to take your computer in for the “yearly clean up,” Linux might be the perfect platform for you.
+If you struggle with the above, Linux might be the perfect platform for you.
 Linux has evolved into one of the most reliable computer ecosystems on the planet.
 Combine that reliability with zero cost of entry and you have the perfect solution for a desktop platform.

 That’s right, zero cost of entry… as in free.
-You can install Linux on as many computers as you like without paying a cent for software or server licensing (including costly Microsoft Client Access License – CALs).
+You can install Linux on as many computers as you like without paying a cent for software or server licensing.

-Be it the desktop or a server, if zero cost isn’t enough to win you over–what about having an operating system that will work, trouble free, for as long as you use it?
-I’ve personally used Linux for nearly twenty years (as a desktop and server platform) and have not once had an issue with malware, viruses, or random computer slow-downs.
-It’s that stable.
-And server reboots?
-Only if the kernel is updated.
+If zero cost isn’t enough to win you over–what about having an operating system that will work, trouble free, for as long as you use it?
+I’ve used Linux for nearly 20 years (as both a desktop and server platform) and have not had any issues with ransomware, malware, or viruses.
+Linux is generally far less vulnerable to such attacks.
+As for server reboots, they’re only necessary if the kernel is updated.
 It is not out of the ordinary for a Linux server to go years without being rebooted.
-That’s stability and dependability.
+If you follow the regular recommended updates, stability and dependability are practically assured.

 Linux is also distributed under an open source license.
-Open source follows the following key philosophies:
+Open source follows these key tenets:

-The above are crucial to understanding the community that comes together to create the Linux platform.
-It is, without a doubt, an operating system that is “by the people, for the people”.
-These philosophies are also one of the main reasons a large percentage of people use Linux.
-It’s about freedom and freedom of choice.
+These points are crucial to understanding the community that works together to create the Linux platform.
+Without a doubt, Linux is an operating system that is “by the people, for the people”.
+These tenets are also a main factor in why many people choose Linux.
+It’s about freedom and freedom of use and freedom of choice.

 What is a “distribution?”

 Each distribution has a different take on the desktop.
-Some opt for very modern user interfaces (such as Ubuntu’s Unity, above, and Deepin’s Deepin Desktop), whereas others stick with a more traditional desktop environment (openSUSE uses KDE).
-For an easy guide to Linux desktops check out How to Find the Best Linux Desktop for You.
+Some opt for very modern user interfaces (such as GNOME and Elementary OS’s Pantheon), whereas others stick with a more traditional desktop environment (openSUSE uses KDE).

-You can check out the top 100 distributions on the Distrowatch site.
+You can check out the top 100 distributions on the Distrowatch.